 This one may be harder, but one way to implement this drive would be to add the flow control xblock or the subsection prerequisite feature after the course has already started to restrict access to certain parts of the course content for learners that didn´t complete the work to be done.
 In order to make it work the rules of the game will have to be explained clearly from the start to motivate the completion of the work and avoid the loss of content.

 What if I need to change the platform to accommodate my gamification strategy?

-If you are not sure where to begin or need assistance in extending or integrating the open edX platform with external tools, you can contact eduNEXT for consultancy and professional services.
-With years of experience and technical expertise, eduNEXT can bring the lively interactive experience to conventional learning that every student will highly appreciate.
+If you are not sure where to begin or need assistance in extending or integrating the Open edX platform with external tools, you can contact eduNEXT for consultancy and professional services.
+With years of experience and technical expertise, eduNEXT can bring a lively interactive experience to conventional learning that every student will highly appreciate.

-Gamification in Open edX can make a meaningful difference for individuals and institutions of academic industry who are looking to substantially improve the engagement and learning capacity of their students through productive and interactive means.
+Gamification in the Open edX platform can make a meaningful difference for individuals and institutions of academic-industry who are looking to substantially improve the engagement and learning capacity of their students through productive and interactive means.

 When implementing gamification strategies in your courses it is crucial to consider accessibility.
 Sometimes, being too ambitious with gamification results in the addition of features and mechanics that restrict people with disabilities to properly interact with the course.
 Ensure whatever you are introducing doesn’t put a disabled student at a disadvantage.